mseehafer/PyProtolinc/docs/source/usage/profiling.rst

 ==============

-A basic profiling output can be obatined by running
+Basic profiling output can be obatined by running

   protolinc profile

-from a working directory (or by specifying a configuration file in the same way as for the *run* subcommand).
+from a working directory (or by handing over a configuration file as a command line argument in the same way as for the *run* subcommand).